-Because many conditions contributing to swollen feet and ankles resolve themselves when the underlying medical condition is successfully treated, your New Jersey podiatrist initially provides you with home care instructions that may include:
+Because many conditions contributing to swollen feet and ankles resolve themselves when the underlying medical condition is successfully treated, your Clifton, NJ podiatrists initially provide you with home care instructions that may include:

 Visit a trained podiatrist familiar with the many underlying causes of swollen feet before trying at-home care on your own.
 While diagnosing your condition to find the best swollen feet and ankles treatment, Dr. Petkov may uncover a serious condition that’s making itself known through symptoms in your lower extremities.